 Processing.
 Once broilers reach processing weight, they are transported to the Registrant's processing plants.
 These plants use modern, highly automated equipment to process and package the chickens.
-The Registrant's McComb, Mississippi processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2013.
-The Registrant's Collins, Mississippi processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2013.
-The Registrant's Bryan, Texas processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2013.
-The Registrant's Laurel and Hazlehurst, Mississippi and Hammond, Louisiana processing plants operate on a double shift basis and collectively had the capacity to process approximately 1,875,000 chickens per week on October 31, 2013.
-The Registrant's Moultrie, Georgia processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2013.
-The Registrant's Waco, Texas processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2013.
-The Registrant's Kinston, North Carolina processing plant, which began initial operations in January 2011, operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2013.
-At October 31, 2013, the Company's deboning facilities were operating on a double shifted basis and had the capacity to produce approximately 10.4 million pounds of big bird boneless breast product and 8.2 million pounds of chill pack boneless breast product each week.
+The Registrant's McComb, Mississippi processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2014.
+The Registrant's Collins, Mississippi processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2014.
+The Registrant's Bryan, Texas processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2014.
+The Registrant's Laurel and Hazlehurst, Mississippi and Hammond, Louisiana processing plants operate on a double shift basis and collectively had the capacity to process approximately 1,875,000 chickens per week on October 31, 2014.
+The Registrant's Moultrie, Georgia processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2014.
+The Registrant's Waco, Texas processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2014.
+The Registrant's Kinston, North Carolina processing plant operates two processing lines on a double shift basis and had the capacity to process approximately 1,250,000 chickens per week on October 31, 2014.
+At October 31, 2014, the Company's deboning facilities were operating on a double shifted basis and had the capacity to produce approximately 10.7 million pounds of big bird boneless breast product and 8.2 million pounds of chill pack boneless breast product each week.